Is the Insurance Market Hard or Soft?

 The term underwriting profit means the difference between the premiums an insurer collects and the money it pays out in claims and expenses (including agent and broker commissions).
 An insurer that collects more in premiums than it pays out in claims and expenses will earn an underwriting profit.
-Conversely, an insurer that pays more in claims and expenses that it collects in premiums will sustain an underwriting loss.
+Conversely, an insurer that pays more in claims and expenses than it collects in premiums will sustain an underwriting loss.

-Insurers also generate income by investing in assets.
-State insurance regulators limit the types of assets in which insurers can invest.
-Generally, insurers may invest only in "safe" assets that can be converted into cash quickly.
-Examples are government and municipal bonds.
-The rules are designed to protect policyholders.
+State insurance regulations limit the types of assets in which insurers can invest.
+These regulations are designed to protect policyholders.
 They ensure that insurance companies will remain solvent and have funds available to pay claims.

-Because insurers have two sources of income, they can lose money on one but generate a gain from the other.
-If their gain exceeds their loss, they will generate a profit.
-For instance, suppose an insurer has earned $50 million in investment income and sustained a $40 million underwriting loss.
-The insurer has earned a profit of $10 million.
-When interest rates were high, insurers relied on investment income to make up for underwriting losses.
-Interest rates have been low since the Great Recession began in late 2007.
+Because insurers have two sources of income, they can lose money on one and still generate a profit.
+For instance, suppose an insurer earns $50 million in investment income and sustains a $40 million underwriting loss.
+The insurer has earned a $10 million profit.
+When interest rates are high, insurers can rely on investment income to make up for underwriting losses.
+However, when interest rates are low, insurers must pay close attention to their underwriting results.

 Factors Affecting the Availability of Insurance

 Catastrophic events like hurricanes, earthquakes, and gas explosions can generate huge property insurance losses.
-Insurers that have paid large claims for certain risks may be reluctant or unwilling to insure those risks in the future.
-Moreover, insurers may have shared large losses with reinsurers, who may now be unwilling to renew reinsurance contracts.
-Without access to reinsurance, insurers have limited capacity to write new policies.
+Insurers that have paid large claims for certain risks may stop insuring those risks in order to protect their financial resources.
+Moreover, insurers may have shared large losses with reinsurers, which may now be unwilling to renew reinsurance contracts.
+Without access to reinsurance, insurers may lack the capacity to write new policies.

-Insurers' capacity to write new policies is also affected by general economic conditions.
+Insurers' ability to write new policies is also affected by general economic conditions.
 In recessionary times businesses may purchase less coverage or forgo insurance altogether.
 Businesses' sales and payroll (on which premiums are often based) may decline.
 The result is less premium income for insurers.
 Recessions can also trigger low-interest rates, which reduce insurers' investment income.